Carlosrincong/GCP-Cloud-Engineer/ComputeEngine/README.md

 ## Key considerations
 Physical cores have hyperthreading (On-premise).
 On compute engine, a vCPU is equal to one hardware hyper-thread To attach a persistent disk to a virtual machine instance, both resources must be in the same zone.
-I If you want to assign a static IP address to an instance, the instance must be in the same region as the static IP.
+Similarly, if you want to assign a static IP address to an instance, the instance must be in the same region as the static IP.
 You cannot create a VM instance without a VPC network When a VM is terminated, you do not pay for memory and CPU resources.
 However, you are charged for any attached disks and reserved IP addresses.
 You could keep your boot disk and just reattach that boot disk later on